 Everyday technology receives a simplified update to better suit older populations.

-From a social robot to a wearable device, hardware is increasingly popping up to make people’s lives better.
+Spotted: From a social robot to a wearable device, hardware is increasingly popping up to make people’s lives better.
 Although the elderly are often not extremely tech-savvy, there are also attempts to use modern innovations to their advantage.
 Australian startup Conpago has developed hardware to help the older generation with feelings of isolation.

 The main component of Conpago’s services is Companion.
 This is a tablet software with simplified functionality to accommodate for older users.
 It has the core elements of a smartphone, such as allowing users to make calls, send texts, make and receive calendar reminders, and keep up to date with what’s happening in their community.
 In addition to this hardware, there is also the Conpago Dashboard.
 This targets aged care providers, integrating with existing systems and allowing staff to check in with their residents.
-They can use the software to update them about appointments, send medication reminders, and promote events.
+They can use the software to update appointment information, send medication reminders, and promote events.
 In this way, the lives of both the elderly patients themselves and the staff are made easier.

-Conpago are looking to expand their products further in Australia outside of Brisbane, and eventually even abroad.
+Conpago are looking to expand their products further in Australia, outside of Brisbane and eventually even abroad.